MSquaredTechologies/Rothult-ESPeasy/README.md

 It's a good idea to remove the metal tab connectors between cells in the compartment to avoid short circuits, they can be pulled out with a pair of pliers or be covered with some tape.

-To supply power the lock you can e.g. use a cut USB cable and a phone charger.
+To supply power the lock you can e.g. use a cut USB cable and a Ikea SMÅHAGEL charger( https://www.ikea.com/se/en/p/smahagel-3-port-usb-charger-white-60539177/) which should provide enough power.
 Drill a hole somewere and route the cable in.
 Solder the red and black wires to +5V/GND (or B+/B-) as I've done in the pictures below.
 Remember to fix the cable with e.g. som hot-glue or super-glue.